Rugby: France bask in Twickenham humiliation of England

 “It’s possibly one of our best attacking games for a long, long time,” he said.

-“It’s important because it shows that we can produce the goods at a high level.
-Today we demonstrated the level of this team.”
+“It’s important because it shows that we can produce the goods at a high level.”

-“We got exposed today,” he told reporters.
+“We got exposed today,” he said.
 “I thought we would get a measure of where we are at, there is a big gap between us and the top teams in the world.

 “I think we understand where we are and what we have to do.
 We are hurting.”